What is baby acne? Causes, symptoms and treatment

 Updated on

-Here's everything you need to know, from the causes and symptoms to the treatments that you can try at home.
+Read on to discover what causes baby acne, the symptoms and the baby acne treatments that you can try at home.

 What is baby acne?

-Whilst new parents might panic about what is happening to their newborns face, baby acne is actually one of the most common skin conditions that develop amongst infants.
-Baby acne consists of red and yellow small bumps that typically appear after the first month or so after birth.
-It is a harmless condition and in almost all cases, the acne completely clears by the time the newborn reaches 6 months.
+While it's only natural to worry when you see little spots on your newborn's previously perfect skin, baby acne is actually one of the most common infant skin conditions.
+Baby acne, or neonatal acne, consists of red and yellow small bumps that typically appear after the first month or so after birth.
+It is a harmless condition and in almost all cases, the acne completely clears by the time your newborn reaches 6 months.
+If these spots appear after your baby is 2 months old, it's referred to as infantile acne.
+If you notice this in your baby and they're older than 2 months, contact your GP as it can take longer to clear up.

 There are a number of theories as to why newborns develop acne, but there is no definite answer.
 Causes of neonatal acne include; the remnants of the mother's hormones combining with the baby’s in the womb, the medications the mother may have taken during breastfeeding, harsh chemicals such as laundry detergents reacting with the baby’s delicate skin or overactive glands in either the baby or the mother.